 To keep your caddy clean, you can use biodegradable/compostable liners (these can be bought from your local supermarket), your old plastic bags (although these cannot be put in the bin) or a couple of sheets of newspaper that will soak up moisture and will decompose easily.

 Community groups, schools, places of worship or similar can obtain up to two FREE compost bins which you can collect from the reuse and recycling centre.
-For more information or to apply, please email firstname.lastname@example.org with information about the name of your community group or organisation and where you are based.
-We will confirm your request and arrange a date and time for you to collect them.
+For more information or to apply, email email@example.com with information about the name of your community group or organisation and where you are based.
+We'll confirm your request and arrange a date and time for you to collect them.

 The 45 litre Can-O-Worm kits are made from recycled plastic and come with generous extras to help make your wormery go smoothly including; bedding block, lime mix, worm 'treat', moisture mat and detailed instructions - all you need to start successful composting with a wormery.

 Worms are dispatched in special packaging to ensure they reach you in top condition but they will need to be transferred into the bedding kit within two to three days once delivered.